oracle/dtrace-utils/README.md

 The most recent logs are also available by via the `test/log/current/` symbolic link.

 The testsuite itself has more dependencies that need to be installed.
-The full list is available in the [dtrace-utils.spec](dtrace-utils.spec).
+The full list is available in the [dtrace.spec](dtrace.spec).
 A test suite, including its dependencies, can be installed on Oracle Linux using the following command, after ensureing that the correct repository is enabled (See [Prerequisites](#prerequisites)):

 ```
-yum install dtrace-utils-testsuite
+yum install dtrace-testsuite
 ```

 ## 5. How to run DTrace